Last Updated on November 22, 2020 by Oddmund Groette

 Banking is a commodity-like business where it’s very hard to separate oneself from the competitors, just like in insurance, for example.
 Any competitive advantages must likely result from corporate culture, operating discipline, loss aversion and capital allocation skills.
 Furthermore, it’s the ultimate cyclical, leveraged and fragile business where a lot of the banks face serious financial difficulties during a recession.

-However, even though it’s a competitive industry, the business is somewhat sticky: it takes time and effort for customers to change bank (switching costs), and usually for very little financial gain.
+However, even though it’s a competitive industry, the business is somewhat sticky: it takes time and effort for customers to change banks (switching costs), and usually for very little financial gain.
 The positive with banking is that it’s a durable business that is needed to grease the machinery of business.

 Handelsbanken is one of the major commercial banks in Scandinavia.
 The banking market has consolidated during the last two decades and decreased the number of commercial banks, mainly due to M&A. I consider Handelsbanken, SEB, Swedbank, Danske Bank, DNB, Nordea and Jyske to be the major banks in Scandinavia.
-In some aspects the banking market works more like an oligopoly.
+In some aspects, the banking market works more like an oligopoly.
 One of the reasons for consolidation, I believe, is efficiency, but just as likely due to increased regulation and scrutiny.

 The table below summarizes some facts about Handelsbanken: